ApplicationCraft/applicationcraft.com/source/legal/faqs.html.markdown

 Log into your Application Craft account and click the 'Upgrade Now' image at the top of the page or by selecting the 'Upgrade Subscription' option by hovering over the drop-down icon to the right of your user name.
 When you have completed the upgrade an email confirmation will be sent to you.
 Refresh your browser (or logout/login again) to update your account.
 The Upgrade Now button will no longer be visible.
 Further confirmation of your change in account status can also be seen by re-opening the 'Upgrade Subscription' link.

 ### <a id="Cancel"></a>Can I cancel my AC Cloud subscription before the end of the billing period?
-You can cancel your annual subscription at any time but your account will continue to function until the end of the period to which you are subscribed, whether monthly or annual.
+You can cancel your subscription at any time but your account will continue to function until the end of the period to which you are subscribed.
 Once the subscription period expires, there will be no automatic renewal of your subscription and there will be no further charges.
-In plain English, you can cancel midway through your monthly/annual contract but you won’t get any money back for the period (month/year) you subscribed to.
+In plain English, you can cancel midway through your monthly contract but you won’t get any money back for the period you subscribed to.

 ### <a id="AppsWhenCancel"></a>What happens to my apps when I cancel?
 Your account will be disabled.
 Your data will remain but you will not be able to access it or your Apps.
 You will be able to access them again by upgrading to AC Cloud again.